xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+superimpose, superimposition, overlay,

+Eschew any decisions.
+He worshipped at the local mosque.
+The bank nixed our request for loan.
+acre, acreage.

+Your life is too short and too valuable to fritter away in work.
+He was **direct**, “We want you to join our team, but we can only offer you $50,000 less than you make now.”
+The low salary offer was a blessing in disguise.

+> These questions inspired an idea: what if I paired making less with working less?

+the **pendulum** always swings.
+**finicky**

+black clouds that **portend** a storm.
+historically gold flowing out of a country **portended** future currency devaluations, not gold flowing in.
+That approach has led to a **plethora** of legal actions from the agency on a host of cryptocurrency platforms.

+**rueful**

-He speaks with a British accent, but that is just an affectation because he’s not British.
+He speaks with a British accent, but that is just an **affectation** because he’s not British. -
-He made an affectation of indifference.
+He made an **affectation** of indifference.
-consonant.
-panzer.
+**consonant**.
+**panzer**.

-We had to stand in the snow every morning for roll call.
+We had to stand in the snow every morning for **roll call**.
-It never occurred to me that the way I dressed wasn’t quite “right.”
+**It never occurred to me** that the way I dressed wasn't quite “right.”
-moral turpitude.
+**moral turpitude**.
-I feel very young and can easily pass off as a girl for a long, long time.
+I feel very young and can easily **pass off as** a girl for a long, long time.
-This myth has been passed off as fact in a number of news articles.
+This myth has been **passed off as** fact in a number of news articles.
-stuffy, drafty.
+**stuffy**, **drafty**.

 **pass-through**.